Frequently Asked Questions

 1. Technology: We use technology at every step of the scoping, quoting, deployment, and maintenance phases to bring efficiency to the process, and we pass those efficiencies on to our customers.

 2. Scale: From procurement to maintenance, everything we do is at scale.
+Since we are buying, building and maintaining systems across a large number of customers, we can do it very efficiently.
 We pass those efficiencies on to our customers.

 • What applications can Formic automate?